shugonta/tweetsharp/README.markdown

 suggest you use [Hammock](http://github.com/danielcrenna/hammock).

 #### Learn the Twitter API
-Make sure you visit [url:http://dev.twitter.com] to get acquainted with the Twitter API.
+Make sure you visit (http://dev.twitter.com) to get acquainted with the Twitter API.
+Most of the time, confusion around the methods in this library are a result of not understanding Twitter's requirements, or the OAuth authentication workflow.

 #### Hello, Twitter
     using TweetSharp;